ALL Accor+ Explorer Offers a Dining Voucher on New Memberships

 If you have one or two trips per year to destinations like Bangkok, Danang, Singapore, Sydney, Tokyo, or Bali, and you are willing to plan at least a couple of nights at Accor properties, then you have a good chance of making the math work in your favour.

 If, on the other hand, you only stay with Accor once in a while, or you strongly prefer to jump between hotel brands, the subscription becomes harder to justify.
-In that case, even the 2,000-point bonus worth €40 will not rescue the value proposition on its own.
+A dining voucher worth roughly $30–50 CAD won’t rescue the value proposition on its own, especially when it is tied to restaurant and bar spending in one country and expires after 91 days.

 ALL Accor+ and Frequent Flyer Partnership